The Goat (album): Commercial performance

 The Goat debuted at number two on the US Billboard 200 chart, with 99,000 album-equivalent units, (of which 14,000 were pure album sales) in its first week.
 It became Polo G's highest-charting album, and his second US top ten debut.
 The album also accumulated a total of 129.4 million in on-demand streams of the set's songs.
 In its second week, the album dropped to number five on the chart, earning an additional 52,000 units.
 In its third week, the album dropped to number seven on the chart, earning 40,000 more units.
 In its fourth week, the album dropped to number seven on the chart, earning 37,000 units, bringing its four-week total to 228,000 album-equivalent units.
-On July 28, 2020, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.
+On December 2, 2025, the album was certified three-times Platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 3,000,000 units in the United States.